beyzayuksell/Snake-Game/README.md

 # Snake-Game

  Java game project is a desktop project that used AWT library and Swing library.
 Java awt library is used in the project.

 The game is pretty simple.
+Game continues as long as the snake does not step on its tail and leave the playing area.
+The aim of the game is to have the highest score.

 ## Game Images